pj4533/OpenPics/README.md

 #define kOPPROVIDERTOKEN_NYPL @"<your token here>"
 ```

 This header file is in the .gitignore, so as to not add tokens to the GitHub repository.
-So either only use non-token providers (like Library of Congress), or create the above file in your local repository.
+When an OPProvider is added to the OPProviderController, it is checked to see if it is configured properly with a token.
+If not, it isn't added and can't be used.
+If you wish to use these token based providers, go to the corresponding website, create a token and add it to the above file in your local repository.
 If anyone has a better way of managing this, I am all ears!

 ## Backend